RJKAZ/amazon-clone/README.md

 AAHA!!! figured out the Admin Problem.
 I had to go into the MongoDB compass and....while the admin account I created I couldn't remeber the password for...but I was able in Compass to assign the admin to another user account and that did the trick.
 Admin features now fully work. :)

 Finished Part 39, however the Product Edit Screen won't work.
 Troubleshoot later

+And Troubleshooted, had a products instead of product in the bottom of the return portion of the productListScreen.js.
+Edit Screen now works (but requires a refresh, I'll fix that later.)